Loly’s Lifeline: Indigenous HIPPY

 Because of the COVID-19 public health directives, all in-site family programs Loly and her children used to participate in have closed however, there is one special community-based program that is still running because of its home-based approach.
 Indigenous HIPPY has become a lifeline to Loly and her family’s wellbeing during the pandemic outbreak.

-Since October 2018, Loly has been participating in a mother-to-mother and home-based educational program for socially isolated Indigenous mothers of children ages 3-5 in East Vancouver.
 The Indigenous Home Instruction for Parents of Preschool Youngsters (HIPPY) Program in East Vancouver uses a hub-and-spoke model and is based at the Vancouver Aboriginal Friendship Centre (VAFCS) in partnership with Helping Spirit Lodge Society, Mount Pleasant Neighbourhood House, Cedar Cottage Neighbourhood House, and the Mothers Matter Centre.